 - Destructive Savior: When destroying buildings is a Running Gag, you know you've got one on your hands.
-Ghost Story reveals that the first magical battle he engaged in at seventeen, against He Who Walks Behind, ended with an entire gas station exploding.
+Ghost Story reveals that the first magical battle he engaged in at sixteen, against He Who Walks Behind, ended with an entire gas station exploding.
 And the fallout of the Battle of Chichen Itza results in a massive power vacuum.

 - Determined Defeatist: In the climax of nearly every novel, Harry has accepted that he'll most likely die, and sets out to accomplish his goal anyway, without factoring in his own survival.
-His survival ends up being insured anyway, somehow or other.
+His survival ends up being ensured anyway, somehow or other.
 Usually.

 - Disappeared Dad: As of Changes, when he finds out about his daughter for the first time.

 - Though technically he's been one since Blood Rites.
 Approximately

 - Determinator: He's usually been shot, stabbed, beaten, and kicked in the guts enough times to kill most men before the real fight even starts.

 - The Dreaded: Harry becomes one of these to some of his enemies.
 At one point in Changes, when he encounters a Red Court vampire (who happens to be one of their oldest, deadliest, and most capable assassins), it panics and runs away screaming.

 - Driven to Suicide: Harry in Changes.
 After being lied to by a Fallen about everything being his fault, he would rather die than become Mab's creature.

 - Expy: Shares a lot of characteristics with John Constantine.